 - Easy Clean Up.
 Let the grease harden on the foil, then discard it.
 Simple!

-How to Cook Bacon in the Oven
+How to Bake Bacon

-- High-Quality Bacon.
+- Buy High-Quality Bacon.
 This might sound obvious, but I can’t overstate its importance: the better quality of bacon you buy, the better your final baked bacon will taste.
 I promise it’s worth it!

 How Long to Bake Bacon